 What Is A “Synthetic” Cannabinoid?
-A Chemist Discusses the Science.
+Two Chemists Clarify the Science

 This article discusses the controversial and widely misunderstood topic of so-called “synthetic” cannabinoids.
 This issue is important as legislatures across the country consider new hemp bills.

-I am grateful to chemist Mark Krause for providing a clear scientific explanation about what constitutes a “synthetic” cannabinoid and how that differs from an “isomerized” cannabinoid.
+I am grateful to chemists Mark Krause and Andrea Holmes for providing a clear scientific explanations about what constitutes a “synthetic” cannabinoid and how that differs from an “isomerized” or a “natural” cannabinoid.
 Mark is the principal scientist of Krause Analytical Labs and a noted expert witness on chemistry matters with over 45 years of wide-ranging experience in multiple disciplines in chemistry.
 Mark has addressed this issue in podcasts and writings.
-He graciously allowed me to reprint a paper he wrote on the topic, entitled “Delta-8 THC is not a ‘synthetic’ cannabinoid”.
-The article is below in its unedited format.
+I am also grateful to Andrea Holmes, Professor of Chemistry Doane University, Scientific Consultant KD Pharma Group, Co-Owner CBD Remedies, and a respected expert witness for court cases and legislative sessions involving hemp matters.
+Their articles are below in their unedited format.

 Thanks also to Cynthia Cabrera of Hometown Hero and the Hemp Industries Association for connecting me with Mark.